hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Real-Time Services/Real-Time Matchmaking.md

         Debug.Log ("GSM| Creating New RT Session Instance...");
         sessionInfo = _info;
         gameSparksRTUnity = this.gameObject.AddComponent<GameSparksRTUnity>(); // Adds the RT script to the game
         // In order to create a new RT game we need a 'FindMatchResponse' //
-        // This would usually come from the server directly after a sucessful FindMatchRequest //
+        // This would usually come from the server directly after a successful MatchmakingRequest //
         // However, in our case, we want the game to be created only when the first player decides using a button //
         // therefore, the details from the response is passed in from the gameInfo and a mock-up of a FindMatchResponse //
-        // is passed in.
-In normal operation this mock-response may not be needed // GSRequestData mockedResponse = new GSRequestData()
+        // is passed in. //
+        GSRequestData mockedResponse = new GSRequestData()
                                             .AddNumber("port", (double)_info.GetPortID())
                                             .AddString("host", _info.GetHostURL())